Skip to content

 So What Even Is Airtable

 Airtable was founded in 2012 by Howie Liu, Andrew Ofstad, and Emmett Nicholas.
 The insight was pretty straightforward: spreadsheets are everywhere but they stink at relationships.
 Like, in a spreadsheet, every cell is just text or a number.
-It does not know that "Ananya" in column B refers to the same person across three different sheets.
+It doesn't know that "Ananya" in column B refers to the same person across three different sheets.
 Airtable gives you typed fields (text, number, date, checkbox, single select, multi-select, attachment, linked record, formula, rollup, lookup -- honestly there are over 25 types) and lets you connect records across tables.
 That single capability -- linking records -- is what separates it from every spreadsheet ever made.

 Thirteen years later, the platform serves over 450,000 organizations including Netflix, Shopify, and Nike.
 It is valued at $11.7 billion.
 And it has grown from "prettier spreadsheet" into a full-blown platform with automations, a scripting environment, an interface designer for building actual apps, and AI features that can categorize and summarize data for you.